 What is the EU Settlement Scheme

-If you are an EU, EEA or Swiss citizen living in the UK before the end of 31 December 2020, you and your family can apply to the EU Settlement Scheme to continue living in the UK after this date.
+If you are an EEA or Swiss citizen and were living in the UK by the end of 31 December 2020, you and your family can apply to the EU Settlement Scheme (EUSS), to continue living in the UK after this date.
 If your application is successful, you’ll get either settled or pre-settled status.

 Settled or pre-settled status